m040601/loggy/log-jan20-hub.md

 Designed for PostgreSQL, but MySQL is supported too.
 Now it can be used as CSV or TSV viewer.](https://github.com/okbob/pspg)

+Usage as csv viewer
+It works well with miller http://johnkerl.org/miller/doc/index.html

+mlr --icsv --opprint --barred put '' obce.csv | pspg --force-uniborder

+New version has integrated csv support - just use --csv option.

+It can be integrated into mc

+copy file from /etc/mc/mc.ext to your ~/.config/mc directory insert there

+#csv
+regex/\.csv
+    View=pspg -f %f --csv

+restart mc

+Usage in watch mode
+The result of query can be refreshed every n seconds. pspg remembers cursor row, possible vertical cursor, possible ordering.
+The refreshing should be paused by pressing space key.
+Repeated pressing of this key enables refreshing again.

 [zyocum/dedup: Find duplicate text files.](https://github.com/zyocum/dedup)
 ----